Ross-Can/odin-recipes/README.md

 Odin Recipes is a 3-recipe cookbook made out of pure html. <br>
 [VIEW SITE](https://ross-can.github.io/odin-recipes/)

+# Skills shown
+* Understanding of basic html structure
+* Compression of the github workflow
+* Github etiquette

 <hr>

-* This is a simple reminder of basic html/git concepts. <br>
-* Lets be honest this is the toughest project in my repository.
+* Lets be honest this is the toughest project in my entire repository.